PigeonProtocolConsortium/pigeon-spec/message_format.md

 depth 3
 ```

-Pigeon messages exist in a linear sequence which only moves forward and never "forks".
+Pigeon messages exist in a linear sequence which only moves forward and never "forks", skips or moves backward.
 Every message has a `depth` field to indicate its "place in line".
 Because every message has an ever-increasing integer that never duplicates, every message in a Pigeon feed will have a unique hash.
 This is true even if messages have identical body content.

 ### Line 5: `Lipmaa`

-**THIS FIELD WAS WRITTEN INCORRECTLY.
-THIS WILL CHANGE SOON.
-YOU CAN SAFELY MOVE TO THE NEXT SECTION OF THE DOCS**

 This concept was borrowed from the [Bamboo protocol](https://github.com/AljoschaMeyer/bamboo#links-and-entry-verification) and [Helger Lipmaa's thesis](https://kodu.ut.ee/~lipmaa/papers/thesis/thesis.pdf).